web counter

 How do internet security protocols and data protection measures work?

-The internet uses security protocols like HTTPS and VPNs.
-These protect data and keep user information safe.
-Home devices and technologies help implement these measures.
+Security protocols like HTTPS and VPNs protect data and user information.
+Home devices and software technologies implement these measures to maintain a secure online environment and guard against threats.

 Update cookies preferences